robertbraeutigam/scan/README.md

 The query Id is a strictly increasing number for each query.
 Devices should remember the last query Id for each host for 10 seconds and not respond if they already done so.

- All the
+This frame may get sent over UDP or TCP.
+In case the sender is set up to use a gateway, and presumably is not on the same administrative network as other devices, it may send the query through TCP directly to the gateway.
+Otherwise it is a broadcast UDP frame.

-host devices with the listed keys must respond to this query.
-A query with 0 target keys is a wildcard query, which means *all* devices in the local network must respond.
+If the frame is sent as a broadcast UDP message, all devices with the listed keys must respond to this query.
+If it is sent to a gateway, the gateway must respond.

+A query with 0 target keys is a wildcard query, which means *all* devices in the local network must respond if sent as a broadcast frame.
+If sent to a gateway, the gateway must respond with all the identity keys that are reachable through the gateway.
-However, if the device is configured with a gateway or multiple gateways, that is, it is assumed not to be in the same administrative scope as other devices, it may directly announce itself through TCP to the gateway instead of using UDP.
-The gateway will then represent itself as having that identity to the rest of the network.

-Note that wildcard queries may or may not return all devices depending on online/offline status, or network topology.
+Note that wildcard queries may or may not return all devices depending on online/offline status, or network topology, timeouts or network congestion.

 #### Frame type: 34 (Identity Announcement)

-Sent either through TCP or UDP to announce an identity being available from a host.
+Announces the identity or identities represented by a device.

 Payload structure:
 * Static keys...
 (32 bytes each)

-TODO:

-This reply tells the requester that these static keys are reachable at the address this connection is from.
+This reply tells the requester that these static keys are reachable at the address this frame is from.
 A device, such as a gateway, may represent multiple devices on the local network, that is why multiple static keys may reside at the same IP address.

-The responder may repeat the frame as many times as necessary and then must close the connection immediately.
+Devices must send Announcements through UDP when they come online.

+Devices must answer Identity Queries through a TCP connection.
+If there is already a TCP connection to the device requesting, then that connection must be used.
+Otherwise a TCP connections needs to be established first.
+This connection must be closed after the reply is complete, if it becomes unused.

+Devices should remember the query Id answered for 10 seconds, if received through UDP.
+This is because it is likely the query will be received multiple times, but should be answered only once.

 ### Message Choreography